Tartan Senior High School

-Tartan Senior High School is a public 4-year secondary school in Oakdale, Minnesota, United States.
+Tartan Senior High School is a public four-year secondary school in Oakdale, Minnesota, United States.
 It is a member of Independent School District 622.

 Demographics

-Since its opening in 1971, Tartan has grown to more than 1,800 students supported by 120-plus teachers, administrators, aides, custodians, administrative assistants and other support staff.
+Since opening in 1971, Tartan has grown to more than 1,800 students supported by 120-plus teachers, administrators, aides, custodians, administrative assistants, and other support staff.

 Tartan's racial makeup is 32.2% White, 20.8% Hispanic, 20.2% Asian, 18.5% African American, 7.4% of two or more races, and 0.8% American Indian students.
-A total of 56.5% of its students are on free or discounted lunch.
+56.5% of its students are on free or discounted lunch.

 Performance

-Tartan is ranked 60 for schools in Minnesota, 53 in the Minneapolis–Saint Paul metropolitan area, and 3581 nationally.
+Tartan is ranked 60th among schools in Minnesota, 53rd in the Minneapolis–Saint Paul metropolitan area, and 3,581st nationally.
 It has a graduation rate of 88%.
 It has a science proficiency of 46%, a mathematics proficiency of 55%, and a reading proficiency of 58%.

 Cancer cluster

 The quality of Washington County's drinking water, poisoned by chemicals from 3M, has been blamed for an outbreak of cancer and other diseases at the school.